doitintl/superPy/README.md

 # Python API for superQuery

-Python package for using superQuery.
+Python API library for superQuery

-## Getting Started
+# Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.